mattlarkin8/reading-notes/201/class-06.md

 # **Problem Domain, Objects, and DOM**

+## **Problem Domain**

+The Problem Domain is essential to understand in order to implement a solution.
+It can be quite challenging to understand the problem, but it is very important to know the question before you think of an answer.
+It is worth it to take the time to familiarize yourself with the whatever problem domain you are facing.
+Getting to know the problem helps you to better understand what you need to make to solve that problem.
+It is also quite helpful to break the problem domain down into to smaller issues if possible.
+This can help you understand and solve things step by step.

 ## **Objects**

 Objects group variables and functions.
 When part of an object, variables are called properties and functions are called methods.
 The easiest way to create an object is using literal notation.